GabrielFlores8227/Piper/README.md

   bash start.sh
   ```

+## ⚡ Pipeline

+Piper-Sync monitors the specified branch for updates every 5 minutes.
+Upon detecting changes, it clones the new repository version to the
+`/tmp` folder for stability testing.
+If the new branch version proves stable, Piper-Sync applies the changes to the project specified in the
+`config.env` file.

 ## 💡 Pro Tip

 For a seamless experience, configure a daemon to automatically start Piper Sync when your machine boots.
 Below are the configurations to set up